DrozmotiX/ioBroker.tado/.github/ISSUE_TEMPLATE/Enhancement.md

 Please add some additional information why this Enhancement should be integrated

 **Additional context**
 Add any other context about the problem here.
+Which Tado version is in use?
+V2 or V3(+) or Tado X